ztnel/model.io/README.md

 Documentation coming soon

 ## Contributions
-Contributions are welcome.
-Please see the issue log and project kanban if you are unsure how to help.
+Contributions are welcome!
+Please see the [issue backlog](https://github.com/ztnel/myosin/issues) and [project kanban](https://github.com/ztnel/myosin/projects/1) for active work items or contact me at <a href="mailto:christian@leapsystems.online?">christian@leapsystems.online</a>.

 ## License
 This project is licensed under the terms of the [MIT License](LICENSE)